 Is your family supportive of your artistic endeavors?

-Not financially haha, emotionally yes.
-I’m very grateful for my parents letting me pursue what I do.
+Emotionally yes.
+I’m very grateful for my parents.
 Many of my friends face their parents’ disapproval of pursuing art.
 Traditionally, one should get a good stable job and get married and settle down.
-But I feel that way of living is a form of art in itself, I see my friends getting married, having kids.
+But I feel, that way of living is a form of art in itself, I see my friends getting married, having kids.
 Raising a human being, growing together.
-That’s totally an art practice too I feel.
-My mom was/is a ceramist, so I think they are more open to me pursuing art too.
+That’s totally an art practice too.
+My mom is a ceramist, so I think they are more open to me pursuing art too.

 I love that point of view.
 Here I feel like, when someone leaves NYC or LA, goes back home and starts a family, there’s this idea of failure.
 Or that you can’t create art in a different way.